NomicFoundation/hardhat-vscode/README.md

 The _vscode-solidity_ extension contains the language smarts behind the solidity editing experience of Visual Studio Code.

 ### Todo
- - *doValidation* analyses an input string and returns syntax and lint errors.
  - *doHover* provides a hover text for a given location.
  - *doCodeActions* evaluates code actions for the given location, typically to fix a problem.